Giorgio Gomelsky: In the United States

-Through the 1978 to the 2010s, from his recording and rehearsal studio, Red Door, in the Chelsea neighborhood of New York City, Gomelsky continued to nurture and mentor musicians.
+From 1978 to the 2010s, from his recording and rehearsal studio, Red Door, in the Chelsea neighbourhood of New York City, Gomelsky continued to nurture and mentor musicians.
 Following his relationship in the early 1980s with the band Material, he produced "Tonka Wonka Mondays" at the Bitter End, featuring three bands a night who were unnamed "mystery guests", and then had professional music critics dissect their performances during the break.
-At the end of each evening, a better-known featured guest would play their material backed up by "The House Band" led by composer / arranger Dave Soldier and featuring trumpeter Roy Campbell.
+At the end of each evening, a better-known featured guest would play their material backed up by "The House Band" led by composer/arranger Dave Soldier and featuring trumpeter Roy Campbell.
 Featured guests included Wayne Kramer, Billy Bang, Frank Lowe, and Dennis Charles.
 Gomelsky was also a regular DJ at the club Tramps, introducing fans to an array of styles, including new African and experimental jazz music.
-In the 1980s, he was pioneer of digital video, winning awards for his work using the Video Toaster.
+In the 1980s, he was a pioneer of digital video, winning awards for his work using the Video Toaster.

 With the producer Joe Papp, early b-boy hiphop stars including Futura 2000, Mr. Freeze, and composers Dave Soldier and Mark Mazur of Kid Creole and the Coconuts, he attempted to produce the first hip-hop musical, Persons, at the Public Theater in 1982.

 He was instrumental in bringing the important Czech group, the Plastic People of the Universe, to the international public eye by producing a benefit concert for the band's lyricist Egon Bondy at The Kitchen on 29 January 1989, featuring their exiled saxophonist Vratislav Brabenec and New York musicians including the Soldier String Quartet, Craig Harris, Borbetomagus, Elliott Sharp and Gary Lucas, who played the Plastic People's repertoire.
 News of the concert in Prague is said to have helped to inspire the Velvet Revolution, a movement influenced by experimental American rock and jazz music.

-Gomelsky was involved as guide, producer, and supporter of various New York bands including D Generation, 101 Crustaceans and Band of Susans.
+Gomelsky was involved as a guide, producer, and supporter of various New York bands, including D Generation, 101 Crustaceans and Band of Susans.